xformerfhs/homophone/README.md

     bar [2.906, 2.593, 2.503, 2.459, 2.325, 2.325, 2.325, 2.190, 2.190, 2.190, 2.190, 2.190, 2.190, 2.190, 2.190, 2.190, 2.190, 2.190, 2.190, 2.190, 2.146, 2.146, 2.146, 2.146, 2.101, 2.101, 2.101, 2.101, 2.101, 2.056, 2.012, 2.012, 1.967, 1.967, 1.967, 1.967, 1.967, 1.967, 1.922, 1.922, 1.878, 1.878, 1.878, 1.833, 1.609, 1.207, 0.939, 0.939, 0.626, 0.268, 0.179, 0.045]
 ```

-It is easy to see that there are no longer characters standing out, which makes it harder to break the encryption.
+There are no longer characters standing out, which makes it harder to break the encryption.
 However, homophonic encryption can be broken.
-It is just harder, if done right.
+It is just harder, not impossible.

 ## Implementation